How Do We Measure Customer Experience?

 A 3-step approach to measuring customer journeys

-A common barrier to many organisations when they’re trying to match and map metrics against their customer journey, is the overwhelming choice.
+A common barrier to many organisations when they’re trying to match metrics against their customer experience journey map, is the overwhelming choice.

 Typical questions include.
 What should we measure, the entire journey or individual journeys?
 Are these the right metrics to be measuring?
 How do we go about matching the correct metrics to the right journeys?